gregplaysguitar/djangocms2000/reference.md

 Defaults value is `None`.

-#### `CMS_TEMPLATE_RENDERER`

-Full path to the function used to render pages by the fallback middleware, defaults to `'django.shortcuts.render_to_response`'.
-If you're using Coffin and Jinja2, for example, you may want to set this to `'coffin.shortcuts.render_to_response`'

 #### `DB_ALIAS`

 Alias for the database which will store cms content - uses `'default'` if not